-Marina Wolfson has served as the Senior Vice President of Finance and Operations of the Company since October 2020.
-Ms. Wolfson served as the Vice President of Finance and Operations of the Company from December 2019 to October 2020.
+Marina Wolfson has served as the Chief Financial Officer of the Company since April 2022.
+Ms. Wolfson served in several finance and operations roles in the Company from December 2019 to March 2022.
 Ms. Wolfson's experience includes working with large pharmaceutical and hi-tech companies, as well as venture capital funds.
 Prior to joining the Company, Ms. Wolfson worked as Vice President of Finance at BioView Ltd. (TASE:BIOV) from 2010 to 2019 and a senior auditor at Ernst & Young, from 2007 to 2010.
 Ms. Wolfson is a certified public accountant in Israel and holds a B.A in Economics and Accounting (with honors) and an MBA (with honors, specializing in finance) from Ben-Gurion University.